-Enacted year Citation REIT type SPIC 2004 Special Purpose Investment Companies Act (SPICA) Corporate type
+Enacted year Citation REIT type SPIC 2021 Special Purpose Investment Companies and Securitisation Companies Act (SPICSCA Corporate type

-The SPIC regime was introduced with the Special Purpose Investment Companies Act, which came into force on January 1, 2004, which was repealed and replaced as of March 2021 by the Special Purpose Investment Companies and Securitisation Companies Act.
+The SPIC regime was introduced with the Special Purpose Investment Companies Act, which came into force on January 1, 2004, and was repealed and replaced in March 2021 by the Special Purpose Investment Companies and Securitisation Companies Act.

 Listing Number of REITs Number in EPRA Sector Mkt Cap % of Global

 Country REIT Index (EUR m) REIT Index

-Bulgaria 39 0 EUR 826 0.00%
+Bulgaria 33 0 710.00 0.00%

-^{} All market caps and returns are rebased in EUR and are correct as of 30 June 2021.
+\ Market cap is rebased in EUR and are correct as of June 30, 2022.
 The Global REIT Index is the FTSE EPRA Nareit Global REITs Index.
-EPRA, 30 June 2021.
+EPRA, June 2022.